 Funding for this project is in progress.
 Please consider supporting our efforts by making a donation.

 Donate to This ProjectThe final environmental impact of the Keyport Community Garden Partnership will depend on the amount of funding raised and the variety and quantity of plants installed.
-Impact estimates will be updated as the project develops.

 Based on similar projects, we anticipate significant benefits for both carbon sequestration and the local community: